xNaCly/tiny-interpreter/README.md

 **INFO**: currently only lexing is implemented, you shouldn't use this language 💀

-Learning and applying concepts from the building compilers class in go (building an interpreter for my own programming language, teolang).
+Learning and applying concepts from the building compilers class in go (building an interpreter (soph) for my own programming language, teolang).
 The interpreter does not use any external dependencies.

 ## Setup and running